paruljohri/Joint_Inference_DFE_demog_humans/README.md

 Following is the description of the scripts that are present in each of thes folders:

+>> calculate_B_analytically\
+Script to get values of B at any distance from a functional genomic element and to fit a log curve to the decay of diversity moving away from the element.
+Currently specific to human-like parameters, bu those can be modified.

 >> selecting_exons\
 Scripts used to select the exons in the human genome to which our method was applied.